0BananaBig0/from_gcc_to_cpp/docs/Operators.md

    ternary operators** can be confusing, so we should **avoid using them**.
 3. The **compiler** is smart enough so that it can **optimize some arithmic operations** to some bitwise operations, for example, `5 x 16` to `5 << 4`.
+4. Short circuit evaluation may cause Logical OR and Logical AND to not evaluate the right operand.
+Avoid using expressions with side effects in conjunction with these operators.
+Only the built-in versions of these operators perform short-circuit evaluation.
+If you overload these operators to make them work with your own types, those overloaded operators will not perform short-circuit evaluation.
+5. Avoid using the bitwise operators with signed operands, as many operators will return implementation-defined results prior to C++20 or have other potential gotchas that are easily avoided by using unsigned operands (or std::bitset).